-With that in mind, we’ve decided to review some of the best ergonomic products available in 2018.
-In this article, we’ll go over five products in order to find out what is the very best ergonomic wireless mouse of 2018.
+With that in mind, we’ve decided to review some of the best new ergonomic mice products available in 2019.
+In this article, we’ll go over five mice in order to find out what is the very best ergonomic wireless mouse of 2019.

 Our first wireless mouse recommendation is a product made by AUKEY.
 This wireless mouse has actually been recently upgraded to a newer, better model.
 It’s an incredibly comfortable mouse to use, featuring a unique 30-degree angle design with a large palm rest that is shaped to encourage a more natural alignment for your hand, wrist and elbow.

 The AUKEY mouse is one of the more multifunctional ergonomic wireless mice available, featuring six high-precision buttons (five of which are programmable) and a wide range of DPI (dots per inch) settings.

 It has a premium design that offers a comfortable non-slip, anti-sweat finish that makes it a great choice for gamers and office workers alike.
 AUKEY also offers a 45-day money back guarantee and a 24-month product replacement warranty card for this product.